 Teaching Assistant in Keyboard Piano Project Coordinator

 Ellen graduated with high honors from the University of Michigan-Ann Arbor with bachelor’s degrees in piano performance and philosophy.
 Her primary teacher was Amy I-Lin Cheng.
-She is currently pursuing her doctoral degree in piano performance at the University of Texas at Austin’s Butler School of Music, where she also recently completed her master's.
-She studies under Gregory Allen and works as a keyboard Teaching Assistant.
-Outside of UT, Ellen maintains a small studio of pre-college students at the Clavier-Werke School of Music.
-Energized by her teaching experience and philosophical education, Ellen pursues research in the intersection between philosophy and piano pedagogy.
-Her current interests lie particularly in how topics in aesthetics and philosophy of language—in practice—can facilitate effective and informed teaching with regards to performance practice, interpretation, and expressivity at every level.
+She is currently pursuing her doctorate in piano performance at The University of Texas at Austin’s Butler School of Music, where she also completed her master's degree.
+She studies under Gregory Allen and works as a keyboard teaching assistant.

 PIA 201